SeanMarket/DataStructures/README.md

 Assignments 8 and 9 used graphs, with BFS and DFS used in each assignment, respectively.

-I am currently working on the final project, so I did not upload it to the repo.
-The project is building off of assignment 9 by using Dijkstra's algorithm, as well as heaps and priority queues.
+The final project is a dungeon crawler-style game.
+It uses Dijkstra's algorithm to find the easiest path from the start to the end of the dungeon.
+The dungeon is read in as a hash table, but then converted into a graph.
+Each enemy has a priority queue, with the most damaging weapon at the top.